LakshmiDeepak9653/Birthday-Wish-using-Python/README.md

 <h5>watch the preview video before doing watch it by video or through youtube link https://youtu.be/smlSfCLHlS0 </h5>

 First download this wrapper, extract it, open the folder.
 Open the terminal in these location. and run
-# In case you are using your mobile install Termux app and follow the method 2 named as 👉 There is another method to run
+# In case you are using your mobile install Termux app and follow the method 2 named as 👉 There is another method to run.
+Scroll down to see

 **_pip install -r requirements.txt_**